Jabulani-N/atlas-machine_learning/supervised_learning/tensorflow/README.md

 * apparently, this means it is the number of correct predictions divided by total number of predictions

 This can be calculated via counting how many times prediction = correct answer, and dividing by length.

+[`tf.math.equal`](https://www.tensorflow.org/api_docs/python/tf/math/equal) will allow elementwise comparison.
+After this, one can simply divide the sum of all elements by the length.